Ascend/Ascend-CI/README.md

 ### Known Issue

 ##### Issue #1 [Open]
 This [PR](https://github.com/microsoft/onnxruntime/pull/15833) refactored the ExecutionProvider API for memory management, and broke the CANN EP build.
-This has been fixed by this [PR](https://github.com/microsoft/onnxruntime/pull/16490) and is waiting for upstream merge.
+This has been fixed by this [PR](https://github.com/microsoft/onnxruntime/pull/16490), but is waiting for upstream merge.